benty691/EAT40005/OBD_Logger/train/README.md

 6. **Evaluation**: Calculate performance metrics
 7. **Model Saving**: Save to local storage and Hugging Face Hub
 8. **Tracking**: Update `trained.txt` with processed datasets

+## Training Techniques (Accuracy-Focused)

+This RLHF system is designed to maximize generalization and accuracy while preserving prior knowledge.
+The pipeline uses several complementary techniques:

+### 1) Dataset Construction with RLHF
+- **Human-labeled data** from `skyledge/labeled/` is treated as the source of ground truth.
+- We optionally incorporate the current model’s predictions to form an enhanced training signal (RLHF-style preference signal) that emphasizes areas where the model disagrees with humans.
+- This prioritizes learning from difficult or previously misclassified examples, improving convergence toward human-intended behavior.

+Why it improves accuracy:
+- Focuses learning on disagreement regions, which are the greatest contributors to error reduction.
+- Continuously integrates fresh human feedback, preventing performance stagnation.

+### 2) Preprocessing Alignment (Leak-free, Consistent Features)
+- The production preprocessing (feature scaling) is aligned with training via `StandardScaler` to avoid train–serve skew.
+- We ensure features presented to the model at train and inference time are consistent in names, order, and scaling.

+Why it improves accuracy:
+- Eliminates distribution mismatch between training and serving.
+- Stabilizes loss landscape for tree learners with continuous features, enabling more reliable splits.

+### 3) Fine-Tuning Strategies that Preserve Knowledge
+To avoid catastrophic forgetting and to methodically improve the model, we apply a tiered fine-tuning strategy when an existing model is available:

+- **Continuation Training (reduced LR, few estimators)**
+  - Trains a small number of additional trees with a lower learning rate on an enhanced feature space (original features + existing model soft predictions).
+  - Effectively performs incremental learning while leveraging prior decision boundaries.

+- **Knowledge Distillation**
+  - Uses the existing model’s soft probabilities as auxiliary signals alongside ground-truth labels.
+  - The student (new model) learns both from data and teacher signals, smoothing decision boundaries and improving calibration.

+- **Ensemble with the Existing Model**
+  - Combines existing and newly trained models (weighted probabilities) when continuation/distillation are not suitable.
+  - Ensures performance never regresses sharply and benefits from complementary strengths.

+Why it improves accuracy and stability:
+- Preserves previously learned behaviors while adapting to new data distributions.
+- Distillation integrates teacher knowledge, often improving calibration and top-1 accuracy.
+- Ensemble provides robustness when new data is limited or shifts are partial.

+### 4) Model Evaluation and Early Feedback
+- We compute held-out **accuracy** and **cross-validation** scores (`cv_mean ± cv_std`) on the enhanced dataset.
+- The system logs per-version metrics and training metadata to support regression detection and A/B comparisons.

+Why it improves accuracy:
+- Cross-validation reduces variance in estimates and guards against overfitting to a single split.
+- Per-version metrics enforce an iterative, measurable improvement cycle.

+### 5) Versioned, Append-Only Artifacts
+- Each successful training run produces a new semantic version directory (`v{version}/`) both locally and on the Hub.
+- Older versions remain intact for rollback and benchmarking.

+Why it improves accuracy long-term:
+- Enables safe experimentation and rapid rollback if a version underperforms in production.
+- Facilitates longitudinal evaluation and selection of best-performing checkpoints.

 ## Performance Monitoring